 Maher Habbob’s Nubian Proverbs presents the fruits of decades of collecting proverbs from his native Nubian region in Fadicca (Nobiin).
 The five hundred proverbs gathered in this volume give a vivid picture of the Nubian imagination and represent a priceless archive of cultural heritage threatened by ongoing assimilation and cultural genocide.

 The proverbs are presented in Nubian script, accompanied by a transliteration in Roman script, an a literal translation and paraphrase in English.

 “Who owns gold needs who owns silver.”
 (People need each other to live.)

 “Bad sand looks for bad clay.”
 (Like attracts like.)

 Gusseen tuun edaana.

 “A call to prayer inside the grain silo.”
-(For a person who speaks and advises, but no one listens or follows their advice.)
+(Said about someone who speaks and advises, but no one listens or follows their advice.)